Jason2Brownlee/QuakeBotArchive/README.md

 Perhaps you have one of the files listed?

-* [Quake bot Filename Wishlist](research/wishlist.txt): List of known files missing from the archive.
+* [Quake bot Filename Wishlist](research/wishlist.txt): list of known files missing from the archive.
-* [Quake bot URL Wishlist](research/wishlist_urls.txt): List of known but broken download links for missing files.
+* [Quake bot URL Wishlist](research/wishlist_urls.txt): list of broken URLs for files missing from the archive.

 ## Acknowledgements